International Criminal Court: United States

 On 30 September 2020, prominent United States human rights lawyers announced that they would sue Trump and his Administration—including Barr, Secretary of State Mike Pompeo, Treasury Secretary Steven Mnuchin, and OFAC director Andrea Gacki, and the departments they head—on the grounds that Trump's Executive Order 13928 order had gagged them, violating their right to free speech and impeding their work in trying to obtain justice on behalf of victims of war crimes.
 One of the plaintiffs, Diane Marie Amann, stated that, as a result of sanctions against the chief prosecutor at the ICC, she herself risked having her family assets seized if she continued to work for children who are bought and sold by traffickers, killed, tortured, sexually abused and forced to become child soldiers.

 On 4 January 2021, U.S. District Judge Katherine Polk Failla in New York City issued a preliminary injunction against the Trump administration from imposing criminal or civil penalties against ICC personnel and those who support the court's work, including the plaintiffs.
 The sanctions were subsequently lifted by the Biden administration Secretary of State Antony Blinken in April 2021.

 In 2023, the Biden administration welcomed the issuing of an ICC arrest warrant for Russian President Vladimir Putin.
 President Joe Biden said that the issuing of the warrant "makes a very strong point".

-In 2024, the Biden administration opposed an arrest warrant for Israeli Prime Minister Benjamin Netanyahu over alleged Israeli war crimes committed during the Gaza war in the Gaza Strip.
-Biden denounced Netanyahu's arrest warrant as "outrageous."
+In 2024, the Biden administration opposed an arrest warrant for Israeli Prime Minister Benjamin Netanyahu over Israeli war crimes committed during the Gaza genocide.
+Biden denounced Netanyahu's arrest warrant as "outrageous".
 Secretary of State Antony Blinken said the Biden administration would work with the US Congress on potential sanctions against the ICC.
 Prior to the issuing of the ICC's arrest warrant for Netanyahu, a group of US Republican senators sent a letter to ICC prosecutor Karim Ahmad Khan that contained the warning "Target Israel and we will target you.
 If you move forward ... we will move to end all American support for the ICC, sanction your employees and associates, and bar you and your families from the United States.
 You have been warned."
 The U.S. House of Representatives passed a bill to sanction ICC officials on 4 June 2024.